Mdaftab/infra-Platform-for-B2B/README.md

 2. **For client-specific environments**:
    - Use the provided scripts for easy client onboarding:
      ```bash
-     # Add a dedicated subnet for the client
+     # For complete automated client onboarding
-     ./scripts/add-client-subnet.sh
+     ./scripts/onboard-client.sh

-     # Provision a client-specific GKE cluster
+     # Or use the dedicated VPC cluster creation script directly
-     ./scripts/create-client-cluster.sh
+     ./scripts/create-client-cluster-dedicated.sh
      ```

 The architecture supports unlimited clusters without any networking constraints.

 ## B2B Client Onboarding

-The platform supports two approaches for B2B client onboarding, with the recommended approach being dedicated projects with isolated VPCs for maximum tenant separation.
+The platform uses dedicated projects with isolated VPCs for complete tenant separation, providing maximum security and isolation for each client.

 ### One-Command Client Onboarding